Rikotee/SSSF-trivia-project-server/README.md

 # Trivia API

-This is the GraphQL API used in Web frontend for application called Trivia.
+This is the GraphQL API used in application called Trivia.
 This README will only cover the topics relevant to the backend such as:

 * General info